thomasdavis/backbonetutorials/_posts/2011-01-27-what-is-a-router.md

 # What is a router?

 Backbone routers are used for routing your applications URL's when using hash tags(#).
-In the traditional MVC sense they don't neccesarily fit the semantics and if you have read "[What is a view?](http://backbonetutorials.com/what-is-a-view)" it will elaborate on this point.
+In the traditional MVC sense they don't necessarily fit the semantics and if you have read "[What is a view?](http://backbonetutorials.com/what-is-a-view)" it will elaborate on this point.
 Though a Backbone "router" is still very useful for any application/feature that needs URL routing/history capabilities.

 Defined routers should always contain at least one route and a function to map the particular route to.
 In the example below we are going to define a route that is always called.

-Also note that routes intepret anything after "#" tag in the url.
+Also note that routes interpret anything after "#" tag in the URL.
 All links in your application should target "#/action" or "#action".
 (Appending a forward slash after the hashtag looks a bit nicer e.g. http://example.com/#/user/help)

 {% highlight html %}